 7 Churches To Visit in Metro Manila for Visita Iglesia

 MANILA, Philippines – Visita Iglesia is an annual tradition observed by Catholics during the Lenten season.
-It is one of the most popular sacred vows during the Holy Week, where devotees spend time to visit at least seven different churches on Maundy Thursday.
+It is one of the most popular sacred vows during the Holy Week, where devotees spend time visiting at least seven different churches on Maundy Thursday.

 Beautiful churches come aplenty all over the country, but traveling from one church to the next during this season can become a challenge, especially with the heavy traffic and number of devotees spending time outside their homes.